ctrlplusb/easy-peasy/README.md

 ### React Todo List

-A simple/naive implementation of a todo list.
+A simple implementation of a todo list that utilises a mock service to illustrate data fetching/persisting via effect actions.
+A fully stateful app with no class components.
+Hot dang hooks are awesome.

 https://codesandbox.io/s/woyn8xqk15